HighMid/reading-notes/401-notes/class-13.md

     - The purpose of splitting train and test sets is to help the model evaluate new and unseen data.
 A test set provides data that will access the strengths and weaknesses of a model, while the data would be used to train the model to be able to evaluate the test set.

-    - This also helps with overfitting as potentially too much data could result in negative results as details
+    - This also helps with overfitting as potentially too much data could result in negative results as it increases the chance of catching more noise as opposed to signal.
+This could also make training a model take an increased amount of time with little reward.